MolecularMatch/mm-public-scripts/python/assertionsAPI.md

 High-level response.
 >>> ![](pics/p1.png)

-An overview of the record's fields
+An overview of the record's fields.
+Some things to note:
+- regulatoryBody in this case is the U.S. FDA, and regulatoryBodyApproved equals true for the drug in question.
+This is the data that leads to a red X or green check you see on the assertion response image from the app.
 >>> ![](pics/p2_rec.png)

 This is the data (trials, publications, abstracts) that support the conclusion of the assertion.